 - Cut into rectangles or circles, fill with mozzarella cheese, and fold over.400 g mozzarella cheese

-- Seal the edges with water and press with a fork.
+- Use a pastry brush seal the edges with water and press with a fork.

 Fry